dbashford/mimosa-just-copy/README.md

 For more information regarding Mimosa, see http://mimosajs.com

+Note: This module is compatible with Mimosa `0.14.0` and above.

 ## Usage

 Add `'just-copy'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start up.